bogeo/simsamples/README.md

 * "Game of Life" as prominent Cellular Automaton;
 * Cellular elevation grid examples (evolutionary optimum finding algorithm, simple erosion model);
 * Simple transient circuit simulation (step response if a resistor-capacitor-element).

+## Visualization
+Simulation results are displayed in the command-line.
+For some of the applications, additional X3DOM visualizations are available.

 ## License information
 See the 'LICENSE'-file.